-The key is creating a holistic program that speaks to them in a relevant fashion, says Wade.
+They key is creating holistic program that speak to them in a relevant fashion, says Wade.
 Financial advisors want to do right by their clients and provide education-providing them with support to make this happen is a great way to build a relationship.